 Art Director: Dawn McCarthy Copywriter: Jean Rhode Graphic Designer: Yaneisy Reyes

-In this campaign for Reebok, we hit the misconception that black women “don’t work out” head-on, by talking to the issues that women of color face when it comes to exercising, from washing hair to feeling watched.
+This Reebok work stepped in to fight the misconception that black women “don’t workout” by calling for women of color to post their sweaty selfies with #UnitedWeMove.
+Random posts were selected to go up on building sides and outdoor boards around the country.
+Illustrated posters talked to the issues that women of color face when it comes to exercising, from washing hair, to skin discoloration, to feeling watched.
 The platform is United we move.

 AD: Dawn McCarthy CW: Jenna Capobianco

-The app creates abstract artwork of each user’s breasts.
+We created a mobile app which creates abstract artwork of each user’s breasts.
 The artwork is printed on race t-shirts at the Komen events.
+Personalized artwork becomes Facebook badges.
 Customized merchandize using the original artwork is sold via the app and an on-line auction to raise money for the cure.
-Personalized artwork becomes Facebook badges.

-To give the movement another jolt forward, we evolved the pink ribbon into a pink lighting bolt and created merchandise.
+We evolved the pink ribbon into a pink lighting bolt.

 AD: Dawn McCarthy CW: Paula Dombrow Agency: Possible